UVic offers counselling after bus crash that killed 2 students

 "Let us remember to support one another during this difficult time," the president wrote.

-With files from CTV News Vancouver Island, and CTV News Vancouver's Sheila Scott and Bhinder Sajan
+With files from CTV News Vancouver Island and CTV News Vancouver's Sheila Scott